Skip to content

 Marlis Afridah

 Marlis is the Founder & CEO of Green Network Asia.
-She graduated from the Lee Kuan Yew School of Public Policy at the National University of Singapore with a master’s degree in Public Policy.
-She is an interdisciplinary Public Policy researcher and Public Affairs practitioner with an integrated focus on sustainable development and sustainability.
-She has more than ten years of professional experience supporting governments, businesses, and civil society through policy research and advocacy, government relations, and stakeholder engagement in Asia.
+She holds a master's degree in Public Policy from the Lee Kuan Yew School of Public Policy at the National University of Singapore.
+She is an interdisciplinary public policy researcher and public affairs practitioner with an integrated focus on sustainability and sustainable development.
+She brings over a decade of cross-sector experience working with think tanks, governments, businesses, and civil society in Asia, with expertise in policy research and advocacy, government relations, and stakeholder engagement.

 • Marlis Afridah